Do you want the best resumption for your kids? We’ve got tips to help you achieve that!

 7. Entertain Varying Questions

-Your kids, likely as they resume during this pandemic, might have questions for you.
+Your kids, likely as they resume, might have questions for you.

 - Encourage them to ask any question related to staying safe